Measuring Common-Mode Current: Why Coax Is Easy and Open-Wire Is Hard

 Measuring on Coax — Quick and Reliable

-- Clamp placement: Close the RF current probe around the outside of the coax at any point along the run.
+- Clamp placement: close the RF current probe around the whole coax at the point you want to check.

-- Instrument: Terminate the probe into a 50 Ω spectrum analyzer or EMI receiver.
+- Instrument: terminate the probe into a 50 Ω spectrum analyzer, EMI receiver, or suitable RF voltmeter.

-- Convert: Use the probe’s Zt curve to convert V→I.
+- Convert: use the probe’s Zt curve to convert voltage to current.

 Twisted Pair or Open Wire — Making It Repeatable